As 2019 draws to a close, newly released data shows that the total number of businesses in the UK has almost doubled in the 21st century.

 Businesses by industry

-The service industries accounted for 74% of businesses, 79% of employment and 71% of turnover.
+The service industries accounted for 74% of companies, 79% of employment and 71% of turnover.
 The retail industry accounted for 34% of turnover, but only 9% of businesses.

 The manufacturing sector accounted for 5% of businesses, 10% of employment and 15% of turnover.